raspberrychris/cryptotravellers/content/blog/cardano-vs-polkadot-who-will-win.md

 [Cardano](/buy-cardano) and Polkadot are two juggernauts that have seen an unprecedented amount of development and adoption over the past year and they are very close to each other in the market cap rankings.
 Polkadot and [Cardano](/buy-cardano) are also close to releasing major updates to their networks - begging the question will either of these two titans be a match for Ethereum?

-## Cardano versus Polkadot - Which is better?
+## Cardano vs Polkadot - Which is actually better?

 You will hear this question a lot!
 This question is difficult to answer though, as there are many factors that go into the success of any blockchain.
 For example, [Cardano](/buy-cardano) has a strong research and development team while Polkadot does not have the same level of R&D (at least at the time of writing).
 In addition they both focus on smart contracts but in different ways - [Cardano](/buy-cardano) uses its own programming language called [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)), which allows for more security than Ethereum's [Solidity](https://en.wikipedia.org/wiki/Solidity), whereas Polkadot uses [Web Assembly](https://en.wikipedia.org/wiki/WebAssembly) - an emerging standard used by most browsers today rather then something specific like EDCCs or Tendermint consensus algorithms.